winlibs/cURL/README.md

   * Zlib binaries and development files

+  * Nghttp2 binaries and development files

-  * Create a clean build tree without the classic php dependencies in ..\..\deps but only the required deps (ssl and zlib).
+  * Create a clean build tree without the classic php dependencies in ..\..\deps but only the required deps (ssl, ssh2, zlib and nghttp2).
 Having curl headers in your include path is likely to break the build

 ## Configuration